rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

       <td>Is it clear where this is to be used based on its name? </td>
       <td>Yes </td>
     <tr>
-      <td>If I apply this token in my component and use it to specify the color for primary text will it still be used for the primary text color in a future design update? </td>
+      <td>If I apply this design token in my component and use it to specify the color for primary text will it still be used for the primary text color in a future design update? </td>
       <td>Yes </td>
     </tr>
     <tr>
-      <td>Is this token used for multiple elements and NOT specific to one element? </td>
+      <td>Is this design token used for multiple elements and NOT specific to one element? </td>
       <td>Yes </td>
     </tr>
   </tbody>
 </table>

-**Result:** All of the criteria are met and so **“cdr-color-text-primary-lightmode”** qualifies as a token.
+**Result:** All of the criteria are met and so **“cdr-color-text-primary-lightmode”** qualifies as a design token.

 <br>

-#### Is **“cdr-color-background-button-secondary-disabled”** a token?
+#### Is **“cdr-color-background-button-secondary-disabled”** a design token?
 <table>
   <tbody>
     <tr>